songyy0415/epsilon/poincare/doc/tree.md

 ### When to use TreeRef

-TreeRefs allow a safer and more readable Tree manipulation.
+TreeRefs allow a safer and more readable tree manipulation.

 The only requirement is to ensure that they are only used in methods:
 - Where efficiency isn't critical